filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

 2. **Back up the existing DagStore repository**

    By default, the DagStore repository is located at `$LOTUS_MARKETS_PATH/dagstore` if the market subsystem has been split from the miner.
 For a monolith miner, the DagStore repository is located at `$LOTUS_MINER_PATH/dagstore`.
-Make a copy of that folder.
+Make a copy of this directory.
 This is necessary for:

   - verifying that the expected shard indices are re-generated after migration, and
   - rolling back the changes in case of an error.